- CS401 - Computer Architecture

 - CS431 - Cyber-Physical Systems

-431-3 Cyber-Physical Systems.
 The goal of this course is to introduce and develop an understanding of the computing and communication for Internet of Things as a subset of Cyber-Physical systems.
-Connectivity among devices in our daily lives such as WiFi-enabled thermostats, smarts grids, and driverless cars is ushering in an era of sociality that transcends human social networks to machine to machine networks.
-Prerequisites: CS 306 with a grade of C or better or graduate standing.
+Connectivity among devices in our daily lives such as WiFi-enabled thermostats, smart grids, and driverless cars is ushering in an era of sociality that transcends human social networks to machine to machine networks.
+Prerequisites: CS 330 with a grade of C or better or graduate standing.

 - CS434 - Learning From Data